pyrocko/grond/docs/source/method/index.rst

     :align: center
     :alt: alternate text

-    Fig. 1: Overview illustration of the GROND objective function.
-Details follow.
+    **Figure 1**: Overview illustration of the GROND objective function.
+    Details on how each function and weight vectors are formed follow below.

 TODO: there is nothing about the L-norms in the grafic, Is that misleading or formation the sake of generalization ok or is there a nice way for that?